alefore/weblog/zettelkasten.md

 Zettelkasten the tail (of notes with very few references) appears to be slightly bigger.

-##### Most Referenced Notes

-The most referenced notes are (as of 2020-04-17):

-* Bitcoin (26)
-* Iterate (24)
-* Zettelkasten (21)
-* Impact Catalogue (19) (a project at work)
-* Eliminate Distractions (15)
-* List of Mistakes (14)
-* Walter Gropius (14)
-* Detect Errors Early (14)
-* Good Feedback Fosters Growth (14)

-All these notes represent topics about which I have a large number of notes.

-I think the top three or four notes dominate over topics that have a comparable or larger number of notes because they are nouns that are likely to be linked to their "canonical" note whenever they occur in notes on the topic.
-In other topics, notes are more likely to only link up to their immediate parent, without linking directly to their canonical note.

 ##### Links Distribution

 This is the distribution of the number of links over all notes: